CHEMeDATA/IRaDATA/README.md

 As part of the [CHEMeDATA initiative](https://github.com/CHEMeDATA), here is the starting point of a proposition of standard to report the assignment of IR spectra.
 ## General idea
 By analogy to NMReDATA, we shall use a .sdf (data structure format) file.
 The SDF file includes a structure in the .mol format.
 In the [the most common](https://chem.libretexts.org/Courses/University_of_Arkansas_Little_Rock/ChemInformatics_(2017)%3A_Chem_4399%2F%2F5399/2.2%3A_Chemical_Representations_on_Computer%3A_Part_II/2.2.2%3A_Anatomy_of_a_MOL_file) variant the atoms are listed with their coordinates.
 Follows the list of bonds.

+Unlike the .mol format, the .sdf files can include so-called tags that can include information (mass, availability, *etc.*).
+The IR assignement would be stored in such a tag (see below).

 ## Reference to the atoms
 For stretch (involving pairs of atoms), the reference to bond number (in the list of bonds) is the most obvious.
-But this is not easily extendable to bend and out-of-plane vibrations.
+But this is not easily extendable to bending and out-of-plane vibrations.

 Refering to atom index is more generalizable.
 Because of degeneracy (symmetry of two OH of water), presence of multiple non-distinguished vibrations (alkyl chain), an observed vibration can be attributed to multiple bonds, each in separate [] (*see example*).
 ## Reference to the atoms
 *Preliminary, incomplete and unconsistent...*